razeek-j/Multiple-Full-Body-Tracking-With-Fully-customizable-Avatar-Using-ZED-2i-Camera/README.md

 2) open in unity hub
 3) install ZED2i SDK from the official website and install

+# Issues

+The ready player me avatar creator integration in web browser is a paid platform named as vulkan.
+So inorder to work with that follow the tutorial of the 'ready player me' the link is https://docs.readyplayer.me/ready-player-me/integration-guides/unity/avatar-creator/avatar-creator-for-vr-and-pc

 # Contributing
 We welcome contributions from the community!
 If you'd like to contribute to the project, please contact for guidelines on how to get involved.